drazdra/UNN/README.md

 How many axes/dimensions/pages do these books have?
 Just as many as developers decide to give them.
 It's something they decide upon before training, as the more axes you have, the more time you spend training the model, and the more money you have to pay.

 #### What do these columns/axes within the tokens actually mean?
 How are they used?
-And here i could take the easy route and say that every axis has a specific meaning.
+Here i could take the easy route and say that every axis has a specific meaning.
 Like, the first axis represents everything "white", the second axis groups everything "curvy", another one can mark everything related to "names" and so on.
 And if you have a high value in the first position for a word/token, it would mean it relates strongly to "whiteness", while "blackness" in that same position would have a very low value, showing how far it is from "white".

 But... it wouldn't really be true :).
 It's actually a *very* misleading way to explain it.
 And... just wrong... :)